cestlaz/cestlaz.github.io-jekyll/_drafts/tapia-2-family.md

 were the Village People for Halloween.
 It was amazing to see him, meet his wife talk about old times and see what he's doing today.

-Helene, actually, isn't StuyCS, but she is a kindred spirit, over the years, I've met so many CS educators that don't get it, but we clicked right off the bat.
+Helene, actually, isn't StuyCS, but she is an educator of a kindred spirit, over the years, I've met so many CS educators that don't get it, but we clicked right off the bat.
 As with my alums outside of the city, I regret that we only get to see each other once every few years.

 Two nights later, I got together with Sam (StuyCS '96), Daemon (StuyCS '06) and Matt (StuyCS '07) along with Boback, Alan, and Ephraim, three